logo

 She married Henry Collins about 1627.
 Their childen and life together are described in detail in the section on Henry and Ann Collins.

-"my dear and loving wife, who hath ever been tender of me and industrious in her place in procuring what outward estate God hath bestowed upon us" to receive the benefit of all the housing and lands; "my movables, chattels, cattle, etc. at her disposal to either my own children or my grandchildren as she shall see cause at her decease;"
+my dear and loving wife, who hath ever been tender of me and industrious in her place in procuring what outward estate God hath bestowed upon us" to receive the benefit of all the housing and lands; "my movables, chattels, cattle, etc. at her disposal to either my own children or my grandchildren as she shall see cause at her decease;

 He also requested that his children be dutiful and tender to their aged mother.

-Lady Day Before 1752 the year began on March 25th.
-Dates between January 1st and March 24th were at the end of the year, not the beginning.
+Before 1752 the year began on Lady Day, March 25th,.
+Dates between January 1st and March 24th were at the end of the year.
+Old Style (O.S.) and New Style (N.S.) are used to indicate whether the year has been adjusted.
+Often both dates are used.

 Will of Ann Collins